KorolevIvanMi/fillist/README.md

 2. Added the ability to sort films by ascending or descending rating.
 3. The design has been slightly changed, specifically fonts have been replaced and scaling has been implemented.
 4. Fixed a bug with the swipe menu where scrolling below a certain level was not possible.
+5. Hotkeys were added: f11 - switch to windowed mode, ctrl+n - add a new movie, ctrl+b - go back from the movie addition or editing menu, ctrl+s - save changes or add a movie (confirm addition).
 If you download the app for yourself, I will be extremely grateful.
 Thank you all.